 New car parking spaces have been added in Nikau Crescent (25 spaces), Prince Avenue (16 spaces) and the May Street car park and Shadelands Lane (12 spaces).
 These are in addition to car parking already available in those areas and are located within two minutes walking distance to the Mount Mainstreet shopping area.

-Once the urban space is fully completed, it is expected to be well utilised with an array of different events, including the return of the weekly Farmers Market on Sunday mornings.
+The urban space is well utilised with an array of different events, including the return of the weekly Farmers Market on Sunday mornings.

-Final design Te Papa o Ngā Manu Porotakataka (236kb pdf)
+Book an event at Te Papa o Ngā Manu Porotakataka